name2face/app/SPECIFICATION.md

             *   **Options:** "Prefer not to specify" (default, saves `null`), "Female", "Male", "Other".
         *   **Action Buttons (Bottom - Add Flow):**
             *   **`Save` Button:**
+                1.  **Loading Feedback:** Upon tapping `Save`, the button should become disabled, and a **spinning plus sign icon** (stylistically similar to the `New Name to Face` home screen button concept) should be displayed (e.g., on the button or nearby) to indicate processing.
+This feedback remains until navigation or a dialog is presented.
-                1. Validate input (e.g., Name field should not be empty after trimming).
+                2. Validate input (e.g., Name field should not be empty after trimming).
-                2. Perform a case-insensitive check if a person with the name currently in the *editable Name input field* (after trimming) already exists in the database.
+                3. Perform a case-insensitive check if a person with the name currently in the *editable Name input field* (after trimming) already exists in the database.
-                3.  **If the name does NOT exist:** Save the complete new person record (trimmed name, `memoryHooks` text, selected `tags`, and `gender`) to the database.
+                4.  **If the name does NOT exist:** Save the complete new person record (trimmed name, `memoryHooks` text, selected `tags`, and `gender`) to the database.
 Navigate to the `Person Detail Screen` for the newly added person.
-                4.  **If the name DOES exist:**
+                5.  **If the name DOES exist:**
                     *   Display a confirmation dialog:
                         *   **Title:** "Duplicate Name"
                         *   **Message:** "A person named '[Entered Name]' already exists.
 Save this new entry anyway?"